Updated on July 28, 2020.

 - Be sure to make contact with the right side of the bat.
 You can hit on any face of a metal bat but with a wood bat it’s important to make contact with the strongest side of the bat, on the edge grain.
 The label of the bat is placed on the weakest part of the bat so make sure your label is facing up or down when you hit to make your contact point correct.

 Developed for the serious hitter, the 3N2 Clutch Maple Wood Bat has been tested extensively by professional baseball players.
 Equally suitable for the pros and for those youth players who are ready to transition into wood bats.
-Some of the impressive features of our most popular bat:
+Some of the impressive features of our most popular, maple baseball bat:

 - Made of Major League Pro Grade Maple, the densest maple on earth, which gives this bat phenomenal at-the-plate power.

 - Tapered handle ensures speed, control, and an easy grip that’s comfortable on your hands.

 - Proprietary forming technique closes pores and compresses wood, making it harder and of superior quality over other wooden bats on the market.

 - Balanced swing weight and slight end loading guarantee maximum distance and velocity.

 - Hard Maple wood gives this bat the best “pop.”

 - Will not splinter; grain will not separate.

 - Extremely responsive barrel that allows you to feel contact with the ball.